aroig/dotfiles/README.rst

   These are the configuration files (in ``~/.config/systemd``) for a `systemd user session`_.
 Systemd is an awesome init system, that can be used to manage user owned daemons.

-``texa/``
-  Configuration for texa, a script I wrote to help me quickly setup latex projects for writing papers.

 ``vim/``
   My vim configuration.
 I do use vim from time to time...